 Sooner or later you're going to have to make a presentation to convince people to support you, your ideas, or your projects.

 You’re often going to have to present data – numbers – to make your case.
 And in some jobs, numbers may be the bulk of your presentations.
 I’m looking at you, CFOs, CMOs, actuaries, investor relations and financial experts.

 The problem in talking about numbers is that human beings are not naturally gifted to understand or relate to numbers.
 Data quickly becomes white noise.
 Instead, as humans we are hardwired for telling and hearing stories.

 As my friend Kent Stroman, a conversational fundraising expert for nonprofits, likes to say, “numbers numb, but stories store.”
 Kent calls him self a "recovering accountant" and has effectively learned to seamlessly blend stories and numbers.

 You’ve probably experienced the fact that numbers numb, but stories store yourself.
 You might sit through an hour-long presentation of data and not remember a thing, but if the speaker had one good story, you’ll be able to recall it immediately.

-With this in mind, here are a few tips for communicating with numbers:
+With this in mind, here are six tips for using numbers in your presentation: